eyenikeyev/vm-network/README.md

 </p>
 <img src="https://i.imgur.com/Dp0zcVo.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 </p>
-This is the conclusion of the Virtual Machine Network in Microsoft Azure
+This is the conclusion of this lab